(Winged ratings measure job satisfaction on scale of 1 to 5)

 "The overall culture is great and everyone that works here no matter their gender (born or otherwise) are treated the same and with the upmost respect for what they are able to bring to the table."

 "Your safety is taken very seriously, HR does not mess around with sexual harassment or any other kind of harassment, which makes a safe working environment for all.
 Pay is equal per position and ability to preform, it doesn't matter your gender.
 Women are looked at as equal and we have many female leaders to look up to.
 Santander is an awesome place for women and men to grow in leadership or their career. "

 "We work with diverse leaders which vary in sex, race, background and culture."

 "That respect is number 1 with this company. everyone is treated with respect from all levels "

 "Santander promotes diversity and inclusion throughout the organization.
 Work/Life Balance and a strong benefits programs are offered.
 Santander even offers a Returnship program to support individuals ready to return to work after taking an extended break, often due to child or parent care. "

-Anonymous shared this review of Santander, United States on Jun 30th, 2020
+Anonymous shared this review of Santander Bank, United States on Jun 30th, 2020

 "I have not regretted coming to work for Santander.
 My direct manager is great and I enjoy the work I do.
 Things move quite slowly here and there is a definite hierarchy.
 Senior leadership can be authoritative and management with teams are order takers not decision makers.
 It feels like the company at some levels recognizes this.
 I look forward to some positive changes in the future."

-Anonymous shared this review of Santander, United States on Mar 3rd, 2020
+Anonymous shared this review of Santander Bank, United States on Mar 3rd, 2020

 "It’s a great company embraces diversity.
 Treats employees with respect "